tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 Note that the equivalent of OCSP "stapling" involves using a passport topology where the Verifier's involvement is unrelated to the TLS session.

-Post-handshake attestation offers better privacy than intra-handshake attestation when the TLS server acts as the Attester.
-In intra-handshake attestation, due to the inherent asymmetry of the TLS protocol, a malicious TLS client could potentially retrieve sensitive information from the Evidence without the client's trustworthiness first being established by the server.
-In post-handshake attestation, the server can ask for client authentication and only send the Evidence after successful client authentication.
+For the case of the TLS server as the Attester, the server can ask for client authentication and only send the Evidence after successful client authentication.
+This limits the exposure of server's hardware-level Claims to be revealed only to authorized clients.

 # IANA Considerations